AFX5/wabba_autoscrollnclick/README.md

 > **To use with Wabbajack:**
 > Run Wabbajack and begin downloading your modlist.
 Once a new window opens and redirects you to the Nexus page, take a screenshot of the "SLOW DOWNLOAD" button.
 Save this image as `target_image.png` and follow the instructions below.
+>
+⚠️ Warning:
+> Running this script to automate downloads might be against Nexus TOS, use this script at your own risk!
 ***

 ## What It Does